files-community/Website/src/routes/docs/configuring/tags/+page.md

 - Tap on the tag you want to search for
 - You will see a list of all the files or folders with that tag.

-<InfoBar
-    severity="Informational"
-    title="Available in preview"
-    message="The ability to edit tags is currently available in preview."
-/>

 ## How to edit or delete tags